nasa/HLS-Data-Resources/python/scripts/HLS_SuPER/README.md

 > python HLS_SuPER.py -roi <insert geojson, shapefile, or bounding box coordinates here> -dir <insert directory to save the output files to>
 ```

 > **Note:** After running the script, it will show inputs then conduct a search for results.
 A prompt for a **y/n** will appear to proceed with processing.
-This is to ensure that the user is away of the quantity of results/files that will be processed.
+This is to ensure that the user is aware of the quantity of results/files that will be processed.

 ### Examples